GSA/digitalgov.gov/content/resources/required-web-content-and-links.md

 ## Accessibility Page

 Federal agencies must:

 1. develop an accessibility statement,
 2. add it as an "Accessibility" page on the agency's main website and provide a link to it,
 3. link to it on all secondary public-facing websites, and
 4. link to it on the agency's Intranet website.

 The accessibility statement should, at a minimum, include:

 - contact information for the agency Section 508 program,
 - date of the last update, and
 - the ability for website visitors to provide comments and/or feedback regarding the agency Section 508 program.

 Sample and best-in-practice accessibility statements can be found at [Section508.gov](www.section508.gov) on the pages for [IT Accessibility Laws and Policies](https://www.section508.gov/manage/laws-and-policies), and [Executive Guide to Federal IT Accessibility](https://www.section508.gov/tools/playbooks/exec-guide-accessibility).

 {{< box >}}
-##### Required link text:
+##### Suggested link text:
 `Accessibility`

 ##### Required on: